paxfeline/hearsay/build-journal.md

 ### First: Simple Web Components

 The idea here is to make a single [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) that acts as a shell user-defined Web Components.
-(In the following, "custom element," and "[web] component" may be used interchangably.)
+(In the following, "custom element," and "[web] component" may be used interchangeably.)

 The Hear-Say custom element class has some basic methods defined.
 All custom elements can define the following callbacks (as explained at the above link):